RadoslavK/tm-auto/NEW_TODO.md

 * local schema with shared definitions like cooldown fragment etc
 * turn string enums to consts
 * rethink enum usage on server and client have only text enums
+* more granular subscription rathern than subscription something changed -> refetch relevant stuff.
+    * more like this exact thing changed and already retrieve its data
+* remove pointless subscriptions that lead to refetch of the same type as the subscription

 # Shortcoming
 * Mutations or Subs that return data.
 We need to destructure at least 1 prop even without consuming it